Safe Cold Medicine for Seniors: 5 Insider Tips

 With the wide variety of OTC products on the market, the potential for a drug or health-condition interaction is high.

 Dosing information is required on the product label.
-The amount of the medication that equals one dose will be stated, as well as the maximum amount that should be taken in a 24-hour period.
+The amount of medication that equals one dose will be stated, along with the maximum amount that should be taken in 24 hours.

-OTC labels now have a standardized format to make it easier for consumers to locate key information.
+OTC labels now have a standardized format, making it easier for consumers to locate key information.

 Remember to add up the amount of a medicine found in multiple products when calculating the amount taken in 24 hours.

-Several ingredients have been found to be ineffective or of uncertain benefit4,5:
+Several ingredients are ineffective or of uncertain benefit4,5:

-For nasal congestion, effective options include oral pseudoephedrine (but be careful of side effects and interactions), nasal decongestant sprays if used for no more than 3 days, and non-drug options like saline nasal spray and Breathe Right strips.
+For nasal congestion, effective options include oral pseudoephedrine (be aware of side effects and interactions), nasal decongestant sprays used for no more than three days, and non-medical options such as saline nasal spray and Breathe Right strips.

-For managing cough and cold symptoms, non-drug treatments like fluids, rest, good nutrition, hot tea with honey, and chicken soup are preferred.
+For managing cough and cold symptoms, non-drug treatments like fluids, rest, a balanced diet, hot tea with honey, and chicken soup are preferred.

 Symptoms should improve within seven days.
-If symptoms persist or worsen, seek attention from a healthcare provider right away.
+If symptoms persist or worsen, see a healthcare provider right away.

-Do not continue to self-treat what appears to be a simple cold or the flu if symptoms are not improving.
+Do not self-treat what appears to be a simple cold or the flu if your symptoms are not improving.

 Recommended for you: